 Emily Wendell is a pre-med student living in Boston, MA, who has always been interested in the intersection of medicine and the arts.
 While majoring in Biology at Williams College, Emily also studied art history and studio art.
 After school, she spent two years in healthcare communications where she worked on branding and messaging platforms for health related companies, followed by two years at Massachusetts General Hospi

 Hello!
 My name is Christopher Magoon.
-I’m a third year at Perelman SOM and excited to be an editor of the Daily Dose section, with hopes of facilitating heartfelt stories about medicine and its many tentacles.
-Feel free to follow me at @cpdmagoon.
+I’m a budding fourth year at Perelman SOM currently on a Fulbright research year-out in China.
+I’m thrilled to be an editor of the Daily Dose section, with hopes of facilitating heartfelt stories about medicine and its many tentacles.
+Feel free to follow/contact me at www.christophermagoon.com or @cpdmagoon.

 I’m Dr. Ekta Taneja, a PGY3 psychiatry resident at the Cambridge Health Alliance and one of the editors of the Daily Dose.
 While at the University of Maryland School of Medicine, a friend and I developed and implemented a humanism in medicine elective at our school.
 The purpose of the elective was to re-engage medical students’ creativity and empathy at precisely the time when it was challenged the most, and the course was a resounding success – it has continued on at the school several years after its creators graduated.
 Residency thus far has transformed me into a masked, white-coat-clad crusader flitting from corner-to-corner of the hospital in a caffeine-induced frenzy, attempting healing magic on all who cross my path.
 And now it’s time to bring that healing magic to bear at a broader level of impact, trying to keep the flames of the humanities burning within the field of medicine.